Pssst. How’s your delivery experience (DX)?

 Why it’s essential to offer a great delivery experience

-The delivery experience (DX) is all about the journey you show your customers throughout the entire delivery process, and it starts as early as delivery information on the home page, through to the moment they receive their parcel and beyond – even as far as the way you handle any potential returns and exchanges or refunds.
+The DX is all about the journey you show your customers throughout the entire delivery process.
+It starts as early as providing delivery information on the home page, through to the moment customers receive their parcel and beyond.
+It even goes as far as the way you handle any potential returns and exchanges or refunds.
 This is where the Sorted Returns Centre is a great solution.

 It’s pretty obvious, right?
-All customers want when they purchase online is to receive their parcel safely, on time, with good communication, like real time delivery updates.
+All customers want when they purchase online is to receive their parcel safely, on time and with good communication, like real time delivery updates.
 But it doesn’t stop there.

 There are plenty of ways to use DX as your secret weapon; to keep your customers happy and loyal.
-Customers increasingly look for an authentic shopping experience, with a personal touch – and as a growing retail business, you can take this opportunity to own your post-purchase journey and use it to your advantage.
+Customers increasingly look for an authentic shopping experience, with a personal touch.
+As a growing retail business, you can take this opportunity to own your post-purchase journey and use it to your advantage.